101 REASONS

 – Dead and old trees targeted for destruction are essential to a healthy forest.
 Old and dead standing trees are precious insect food, bird and animal homes.
 They should not be felled, removed, thinned, poisoned or treated.
 A dense, wild, “unmanaged” forest is healthier than an industrially “managed’ forest.

-- Pseudo-science is used to fool the public into thinking humans must manage forests; inferring that humans know better how to promote forest health than forests which have evolved over millions of years to be healthy without humans.
+- Pseudo-science is used to fool the public into thinking humans must manage forests because Native Americans used to; stating without irony or shame that chainsaws and masticators and Monsanto Roundup and Dow Garlon will have similar effect as the non-industrialized tools that tribes like the Coast Miwok used. inferring that humans know better how to promote forest health than forests which have evolved over millions of years to be healthy without humans.

 - The project cynically exploits human fear of wildfire to frighten people into believing that forests are dangerous – – and 2) peddles the false remedy of assaulting forests with chainsaws and masticators